Cata-Dev/RAPTOR/README.md

 - RAPTOR
 - McRAPTOR

-All optimizations are included except _local pruning_.
+All optimizations are included except _local pruning_ ; see [this issue](https://github.com/Cata-Dev/RAPTOR/issues/63).
+It is implemented on the [local-pruning branch](https://github.com/Cata-Dev/RAPTOR/tree/local-pruning)

 ## What it is

 An algorithm to compute all Pareto-optimal journeys in a dynamic public transit network for multiple criteria, such as arrival time and number of transfers.

+# References

+- Daniel Delling, Thomas Pajor, Renato F. Werneck (2014) Round-Based Public Transit Routing.
+Transportation Science 49(3):591-604. [doi.org/10.1287/trsc.2014.0534](https://doi.org/10.1287/trsc.2014.0534)